Hamidreza3252/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Results and Discussions

-After going through 50 iterations on the training data batches - `epochs = 50` - the validatoin accuracy of close to `98%` is achieved.
+After going through 50 iterations on the training data batches - `epochs = 50` - the validatoin accuracy of close to `97%` is achieved.
 Tracking the training-loss suggets that the model performance is resonable and it did not overfit the training data.
 This is later confirmed by using the **test** data set that is not exposed to the model at all.
-The overall test accuracy is close to `95%`.
+The overall test accuracy is observed to be `95%`.

 ### Potential Improvement Areas